How to submit your periodic benefit risk evaluation report (PBRER), previously a periodic safety update report (PSUR).

-If you can’t find the submission date for your active substance on the EURD list, it’s usually because it was only authorised in the UK.
+If you cannot find the submission date for your active substance on the EURD list, it is usually because it is only authorised in the UK.
 Email the European Medicines Agency (EMA) EURDList@ema.europa.eu if you believe this is inaccurate.

 Data lock points (DLPs)